KevinMarquette/kevinmarquette.github.io/_posts/2017-01-30-Powershell-PSGraph.md

 # Let's build some graphs with Powershell and PSGraph

 I love to visualize things.
 There are just some patterns that are hard to see in tables of data that can jump out to you when it is visualized.
-Today, I am going to be working with my new module PSGraph.
+Today, I am going to be working with my new module PSGraph.<!--more-->

 * TOC
 {:toc}